2013 Texas Tech Red Raiders football team: Oklahoma State

 The Red Raiders were looking to bounce back after their first loss of the 2013 season in the previous week to OU.
 The Red Raiders hosted the OSU Cowboys and experienced a dismal first quarter, with OSU leading 21–3.
 The Red Raiders came back in the 2nd quarter to make the game close at halftime.
 Pete Robertson returned an interception 21 yards for a touchdown, and Eric Ward pulled in a 38-yard touchdown pass.
 The Raiders scored on a 2-yard touchdown run by Kenny Williams to trail 28–24 going into halftime.
 The Red Raiders experienced a dismal second half offensively and defensively, scoring only on a short touchdown pass from Davis Webb to Jace Amaro and on a Ryan Bustin field goal.
-With their second consecutive loss, the Red Raiders dropped to #25 in the AP polls.
+With their second consecutive loss, the Red Raiders dropped to No. 25 in the AP polls.

 Kansas State

 After losing to unranked Kansas State, Texas Tech fell out of the BCS rankings and dropped to 7–3.